Colektan/NNumPy/README.md

 Open test_model.py, specify the saved model's path in `model_path` and the test dataset's path in `data_dir`, then run the script, the script will output the accuracy on the test dataset.

+### File introduction.
+- `data_explore.ipynb`, used for checking the form of data and the method of reading data.
+- `draw.ipynb`, drawing some plots.
+- `vis.ipynb`, local visualization of weights and activation status.
+- `weight_visualization.py`, overall visualization of weights